Gtomika/spring-caching-poc/README.md

 - _Spring Data Redis_: for the Redis connection.
 - _Spring Cache_: abstracts away the caching logic.

+# Application profiles

+- If the `caching` profile is active, the app will use caching.
+If this profile is not active, the caching layer is disabled.
+- If the `postgres-backend` profile is active, the local PostgreSQL database will be used to store the data.
+- If the `api-backend` profile is active, the data will be stored and retrieved by an external API, which is implemented as an AWS lambda function.

+Please note that exactly one of the `postgres-backend` or the `api-backend` profiles must be active.

 # Run locally

+Create a run configuration that launches `org.caching.poc.CachingApplication` Add all variables in `.env` to the run configuration, or use an env file reader plugin in IntelliJ.

+Chose either the Postgres backend or the AWS API backend: this determines where the application gets the underlying data.

+## If using the local Postgres backend

+Set the `SPRING_PROFILES_ACTIVE` variable to `dev,caching,postgres-backend`.

 Set up the required containers: